allthingslinux/mod-handbook/README.md

 # 4. Conclusion

 ### 4.1 Recap of Key Points
-To summarise, to be a successful Moderator on our team, it all boils down to this:
+To summarize, to be a successful Moderator on our team, it all boils down to this:

 * Moderation is about fostering a positive, welcoming community.
 Your role is to maintain a positive environment, mediate conflicts and uphold our ethos without bias.

 * Appreciate the chain of command.
 While everyone's voice matters, its alright to escalate issues to senior moderators or administrators and seek help from your colleagues!

 * Use the Code of Conduct as your guide.
-Ensure consistency in enforcing rules and always reference the relevant rule when justfiying moderation actions.
+Ensure consistency in enforcing rules and always reference the relevant rule when justifying moderation actions.

 * Handle issues professionally.
 Avoid using moderation actions as jokes or without proper context.
 Transparency and accountability are key.